SmithWillSuffice/ohanga-pai/content/blog/6_cashless.md

 society, and usually tremendously so-much-winning for some giant fat asshole in a suit.
 In any case, if Brett does rouse up an army for this war, I'll be giving them my intellectual guns.

+### Your Challenge

+Force me to re-write or delete this post by coming up with an unassailable objection to either (i) retiaign cash, but also(ii) making cahs better, using secured digital wallets, free from the banking system, but accepted as "tax credit" anywhere.
+The same function as existing cash.

 [Next post (Accelerators and Repellers)](../7_accelerators_repellers)